-New industries announced in the last year include Jones-Hamilton Chemicals and Rolled Alloys.
+New industries announced in the recent years include Jones-Hamilton Chemicals, Rolled Alloys and JN Fibers.
 In addition, several industries in Chester have expanded capabilities or announced expansions within the last year including Ring Container Technologies, Boral Stone Products, Chester Wood Products, and Guardian Industries.
 These expansions and new industries underscore the growth that is taking place in current technical manufacturing.